Optical Microscopy Core

 - Movement and growth of sub-cellular organelles and macromolecules

-- Fuorescent ionic gradient reporters
+- Fluorescent ionic gradient reporters

-- Imaging of fixed and living systems: bacteria, protists, Drosophila, zebrafish, all cultured cell types
+- Imaging of fixed and living systems: bacteria, protists, Drosophila, Zebrafish, all cultured cell types

 - Transparent non-living samples